DataHighway-DHX/documentation/docs/tutorials/tutorials-runtime-upgrade.md

 * Click the _Submit proposal_ button and sign the transaction

-### Step 4: Submit the Preimage of the Proposal for the forkless runtime upgrade

-* Repeat Step 2.

-* Leave the value for the _weight parameter at the default of 0.

-* Click "Submit Transaction" and then "Sign and Submit".

 ### Reference
 * [Participating in Democracy on Kusama and Polkadot](https://wiki.polkadot.network/docs/maintain-guides-democracy/#proposing-an-action)